J1149/j1149.github.io/developers/pai_core_apis/add_node.md

 *See also*

-* GetAddedNodeInfo: returns information about the given added node, or all added nodes (except onetry nodes).
+* `GetAddedNodeInfo`: returns information about the given added node, or all added nodes (except onetry nodes).
 Only nodes which have been manually added using the addnode RPC will have their information displayed.